Explained: ‘Vivaad se Vishwas’ scheme in India’s tax mechanism

 Budget 2020: Startups hail tax changes, say will help attract, retain talent

-In her long Budget speech, Sitharaman had said that in 2020, she propose to bring a scheme similar to the indirect tax, 'Sabka Vishwas', for reducing litigation even in direct taxes.
+In her long Budget speech, Sitharaman had said that in 2020, she proposed to bring a scheme similar to the indirect tax, 'Sabka Vishwas', for reducing litigation even indirect taxes.

 The "Sabka Vishwas" was proposed by her in her first Budget, presented in 2019, that aim for legacy dispute resolution scheme for litigation related to excise and service tax payments.

-According to this new tax Bill, the "Vivad Se Vishwas" scheme, that will be brought by her, a taxpayer would be required to pay only the amount of the disputed taxes and will get complete waiver of interest and penalty provided he pays by March 31, 2020.
+According to this new tax bill, the "Vivad Se Vishwas" scheme, that will be brought by her, a taxpayer would be required to pay only the amount of the disputed taxes and will get a complete waiver of interest and penalty provided he pays by March 31, 2020.

 On Wednesday, both the Houses of the Parliament will continue to have a debate session on the President's speech.
 However, the Citizenship (Amendment) Act (CAA) and Shaheen Bagh protests had been the prime subjects of the debate with the Opposition and the ruling side hurling barbs at each other.